 - Put that content in a place that’s easily accessible to them

 Think you know your audience well, but still have a slight doubt?
+Check out our post on the most creatives way to get to know your audience.

 Hint: your email list (even if it only has a couple of hundred contacts) is one of the biggest assets you have at your fingertips –use it!
 Chances are, that list is a good representation of your whole potential audience, so do some research, reach out to your contacts with a survey or questionnaire, and find out exactly who they are and what they want to read.